patrickkunka/datepicker/README.md

 - `duration`

-A number dictacting the duration of all animations.
+A number dictating the duration of all animations.

 |Type | Default
 |---  | ---